 Comprehensive Income (Loss)

 Comprehensive loss is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
 We are required to record all components of comprehensive loss in the consolidated financial statements in the period in which they are recognized.
-Net loss and other comprehensive loss, including foreign currency translation adjustments and unrealized gains and losses on investments, are reported, net of their related tax effect, to arrive at comprehensive loss.
-For the six months ended June 30, 2022 and 2021, the comprehensive loss was $3,885,467, and $3,145,238 respectively.
+Net loss and other comprehensive loss, including foreign currency translation adjustments and unrealized gains and losses on investments, are reported, net of their related tax effect, to arrive at a comprehensive loss.
+For the nine months ended September 30, 2022 and 2021, the comprehensive loss was $6,810,412, and $4,132,347 respectively.